Elle-WANG/dyspectra/README.md

 Linear polarization depends on the roll axis angle of the telescope, for ASKAP the most common roll axis = -45 deg, which means U is reversed compare to normal CASA calculation.

 This script will give you correct Q/U results based on the roll axis.
+The roll axis for specific observation can be found in https://apps.atnf.csiro.au/OMP/
+* find the specific SBID
+* click the SBID and Parset
+* find `common.target.src%d.pol_axis = [pa_fixed, 0.0]` (that means pol_axis = 0.0 deg)

 Example:
 ```
-python calculate_QU.py -45
+python calculate_QU.py 0.0
 ```